 The average salary can vary from US$500 to US$2,000 for industrial workers and managers, depending on the industry and skill level.
 Overtime, overtime wages, and social insurance should also be taken into consideration.

-The infrastructure of Industrial Parks in Viet Nam
+The infrastructure of Industrial zone in Viet Nam

 Many industrial parks are located near national highways that lead to airports, seaports, and rail stations for easy transport among other conveniences.
 According to the 2018 Provincial Competitiveness Index, Binh Duong, Da Nang, Vinh Phuc, Hai Duong, and Ba Ria-Vung Tau were the five provinces that were rated as having the best infrastructure.